-Thinking about taking the plunge and applying for Camp America but have questions?
-Here are some of our most frequently asked Qs:
+Are you thinking about taking the plunge and applying for Camp America but still have questions?
+We understand spending 9-12 weeks overseas is a big commitment and we want you to be as fully prepared as possible.
+Here are some of our most frequently asked questions:

 How do I apply for Camp America?